-- i the minutes of the Antrim and Newtownabbey Life Savers Working Group on Tuesday 13th November 2018 are approved, and - ii Stephanie Leckey, Lead Officer for the Northern Ireland Ambulance Service Community Resuscitation Team, be invited to make a presentation to the Operations Committee.
+the minutes of the Antrim and Newtownabbey Life Savers Working Group on Tuesday 13th November 2018 are approved, and ii.
+Stephanie Leckey, Lead Officer for the Northern Ireland Ambulance Service Community Resuscitation Team, be invited to make a presentation to the Operations Committee.

-ACTION BY: Geraldine Girvan, Director of Operations and Wendy Brolly, Environmental Health Manager (Health and Wellbeing)
+Prepared by: Wendy Brolly, Environmental Health Manager (Health and

+Wellbeing)